 A number of hotel rewards programs offer a “lifetime status” option and guests meeting the criteria for lifetime status don’t have to worry about qualifying for their perks from one year to the next.
 Unsurprisingly, this doesn’t always come easily.

 You may be forgiven for thinking that the phrase “lifetime status” is self-explanatory but it actually isn’t.
 A lot of people make the mistake of thinking that once you earn lifetime status you hold on to it till the day you leave this mortal coil, but that’s not how it works.

 Lifetime Status in a rewards program refers to the lifetime of the program and not the individual.

-It’s actually hard to find specific wording referring to this in the terms and conditions of the individual hotel rewards programs but, if you take a look in the FAQ’s of the American Airlines lifetime status page, this is what you’ll find:
+It’s actually hard to find specific wording referring to this in the terms and conditions of the individual hotel rewards programs but, if you take a look in the FAQ’s of the American Airlines Million Miler page, this is what you’ll find (emphasis is mine):

 It’s not just American Airlines that has this policy – all major rewards programs that offer lifetime status of one sort or another give themselves an “out”.
 Lifetime status can be taken away from you whenever a rewards program feels like it – that’s very important to remember.

 Lifetime Diamond Status is granted at the discretion of Hilton Honors Worldwide, LLC and may be ended, or amended with or without notice or compensation, at Hilton Honors’ sole discretion.